wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 ## System configuration

-You should be using [Ansible](http://docs.ansible.com/)[^ansible].
-Using Puppet or Chef instead is an common mistake which you would do well to correct.
+In olden times, [Ansible](http://docs.ansible.com/) was the anointed solution for all things configuration-related[^ansible].
+Using Puppet or Chef instead was at best erroneous and at worst a case of brazen heresy.
+However, the Ansible project slowly evolved in a direction that made it ill suited for this use case.
+You are now better off rolling your own bespoke, over-engineered, and unique snow flake, [like I did](https://github.com/wincent/wincent/blob/c102061e2d3324808302f372d6d50ae8731380db/fig/README.md), and using that.

-[^ansible]: Note that this is true even if you have nothing to configure; if this is the case, you should create an excuse for using Ansible, such as needing an elaborate and convoluted mechanism for installing your dotfiles.
+[^ansible]: Note that this was true even if you had nothing to configure; if that was the case, you had best create an excuse for using Ansible, such as needing an elaborate and convoluted mechanism for installing your dotfiles.

 ## Calendar, Mail and "Todos"